gliff-ai/support/annotate.md

 ![alt text](https://github.com/gliff-ai/document/blob/philhallbio-rebrand/assets/Spline.png)

 By clicking the **Spline** button you can activate the spline annotation tool.
-Thge defualt mosde allows individual nodes for the spline annotation can then be placed sequentially on the image, automatically connected to the last to create a single line.
-The **Lasso Spline** tool allows multiple nodes to pbe placed around an object, connected by a continuous line, and a complete perimeter drawn by connecting back to the orignal node.
+The default mode allows individual nodes for the spline annotation to be placed sequentially on the image, automatically connected to the last to create a single line.
+The **Lasso Spline** tool allows multiple nodes to be placed around an object, connected by a continuous line, and a complete perimeter drawn by connecting back to the orignal node.
 The **Convert Spline to Paintbrush** function will convert the current, completed perimeter spline into a block annotation similar to using the paintbrush function.

 ### Rectangular Bounding Box